-3. The Secretary General of the Congress is elected in accordance with the following procedure1:

-- a.
-The election shall take place at the last session prior to the expiry of the term of office of the incumbent.
+- 3. The Secretary General of the Congress is elected in accordance with the following procedure1: - The election shall take place at the last session prior to the expiry of the term of office of the incumbent.
 The President shall ask the Secretary General of the Council of Europe to advertise the post, to the extent possible, six months before that session, by means of a vacancy notice under an external recruitment procedure.
-The vacancy notice will be prepared by the Secretary General of the Council of Europe in accordance with the Council of Europe staff regulations. - b.
-The President of the Congress shall ask the Secretary General of the Council of Europe to establish a timeline for the procedure which will enable the smooth running of the election and the required deadlines to be met. - c.
-A preselection committee composed of the President of the Congress, the two chamber presidents and two other Congress vice-presidents designated by the Bureau shall be established at a Bureau meeting prior to the closing date of the vacancy notice.
-The preselection committee acts on behalf of the Bureau for the purposes of the preselection procedure and is responsible for ensuring the smooth running of the election preparations.
-It is assisted by the most senior member of the Congress secretariat who is not a candidate for the post. - d.
-Preliminary consideration of applications - i.
-Following the initial examination of applications by the Secretary General of the Council of Europe in the light of the requirements stated in the vacancy notice, a list of candidates meeting those requirements (list A) is established.
+The vacancy notice will be prepared by the Secretary General of the Council of Europe in accordance with the Council of Europe staff regulations.